braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.4.4 Lemma: The First Geometric Quantum {#3.4.4}

-:::info[**Generation of the First 3-Cycle and the Initiation of the Chain Reaction**]

-The acceptance of the standard perturbative rewrite rule $\mathcal{R}$ on the tunneling-induced compliant 2-path creates the first directed 3-cycle in the universe.
+:::info[**Generation of the First 3-Cycle and the Initiation of the Chain Reaction**] The acceptance of the standard perturbative rewrite rule $\mathcal{R}$ on the tunneling-induced compliant 2-path creates the first directed 3-cycle in the universe.
 This 3-cycle immediately generates multiple new compliant 2-path sites and initiates the explosive chain reaction of geometrogenesis.

 ### 3.4.4.1 Proof: Chain Reaction {#3.4.4.1}

-:::tip[**Demonstration of Supercritical Branching Process Following the First 3-Cycle**]

-The tunneling event nucleates at least one compliant 2-path site $x \to y \to z$ as the Nucleation of Compliant Sites [(§3.4.3)](#3.4.3) establishes.
+:::tip[**Demonstration of Supercritical Branching Process Following the First 3-Cycle**] The tunneling event nucleates at least one compliant 2-path site $x \to y \to z$ as the Nucleation of Compliant Sites [(§3.4.3)](#3.4.3) establishes.
 The standard rewrite rule $\mathcal{R}$ proposes the closing chord $(z, x)$.
 The acceptance of this proposal (governed by the thermodynamic acceptance probability at the prevailing effective temperature) adds the edge $z \to x$.

   - The addition completes the first directed 3-cycle: $x \to y \to z \to x$.

   - This first 3-cycle constitutes the initial quantum of spatial area in the previously pre-geometric vacuum.

   - The new closing edge $z \to x$ immediately creates multiple new 2-paths in its local neighborhood.
 Each new 2-path becomes eligible for rewrite under the standard rule.
 The acceptance of these rewrites nucleates additional 3-cycles.

 The process repeats with increasing rapidity as the number of compliant sites grows exponentially with each logical time step.
 The growth constitutes a supercritical branching process that fills the graph with geometric quanta at the maximum causal speed permitted by the update rule.

 The nucleation of the first 3-cycle therefore ignites an explosive first-order phase transition.
 The transition proceeds via the rapid expansion of a geometric "bubble" that converts the metastable false vacuum into the true geometric vacuum.

 Q.E.D.

+### 3.4.4.2 Commentary: The Spark of Geometry {#3.4.4.2}

+:::info[**From Stasis to Explosion**]
+The tunneling event is the "spark," but the first rewrite is the "flame."
+Before the first 3-cycle, the universe is 1-dimensional (tree-like) in terms of its homology.
+It has no loops, no enclosed area, no concept of "inside" or "outside."
+The moment $z \to x$ is added, the first quantum of area is born.
+This is not just a structural change; it is a topological phase transition.
+Crucially, this geometry is "infectious."
+The presence of one triangle makes it easier for neighbors to form triangles.
+The vacuum decays not gradually, but explosively, converting the pre-geometric web into a simplicial complex of spacetime foam.
 :::

 ### 3.4.5 Lemma: Ignition Probability {#3.4.5}

-:::info[**Non-Vanishing Probability of Tunneling in the High-Temperature Regime**]

-The probability $\mathbb{P}_{\text{ign}}$ of at least one symmetry-breaking tunneling event in the early vacuum remains strictly positive.
+:::info[**Non-Vanishing Probability of Tunneling in the High-Temperature Regime**] The probability $\mathbb{P}_{\text{ign}}$ of at least one symmetry-breaking tunneling event in the early vacuum remains strictly positive.
 This probability approaches unity under the natural high-effective-temperature conditions of the pre-ignition state.

 ### 3.4.5.1 Proof: High-T Probability {#3.4.5.1}

-:::tip[**Derivation of the Near-Unity Tunneling Probability under Pre-Geometric Conditions**]

-The proposed ignition event consists of the direct addition of a single bipartiteness-violating edge $e = (x, y)$ between same-parity vertices without a preceding 2-path.
+:::tip[**Derivation of the Near-Unity Tunneling Probability under Pre-Geometric Conditions**] The proposed ignition event consists of the direct addition of a single bipartiteness-violating edge $e = (x, y)$ between same-parity vertices without a preceding 2-path.
 The thermodynamic acceptance probability for any proposed edge addition follows the standard detailed-balance form